TUI Forest Dominican Republic

 The TUI Care Foundation, the German NGO Global Nature Fund (GNF) and the Dominican NGO Center for the Conservation and Eco-Development of the Bay of Samaná and its Surroundings (CEBSE) are working together to protect precious mangrove forests in the Manglares del Bajo Yuna National Park.
 The project area is the National Park and the city of Sanchez, which is in the province of Samaná, in the north-east of the Dominican Republic.

 In the first phase of the project, over 100 hectares of mangrove forests were restored.
 One existing tree nursery was re-established and another built from scratch, each with the capacity to produce 40,000 seedlings to be planted in the surrounding forests.
-In total throughout the first phase of the project, over 3.2 million mangrove and Drago plants were planted in the area.
+In total throughout the first phase of the project, over 3.2 million mangroves and Dragonsblood Trees (Pterocarpus officinalis) were planted in the area.
 Economic opportunities for people in adjacent communities were also created using the park’s ecosystem services, such as the development of walking tours and kayaking trails that pass through the mangroves.

 In the current second stage of the TUI Forest Dominican Republic, an additional 100 hectares of mangrove forest will be restored within an area of over 92 thousand hectares that will be protected.